 All persons and entities who purchased or otherwise acquired the preferred American Depositary Shares issued by Banco Bradesco S.A. (“Bradesco PADS” or “PADS”) during the period from August 8, 2014 through July 27, 2016, inclusive, and were injured thereby.

 Excluded from the Settlement Class are:

-Also excluded from the Settlement Class are any persons or entities who or which exclude themselves from the Settlement Class by submitting a request for exclusion that is accepted by the Court.
+Also excluded from the Settlement Class are any persons or entities who or which exclude themselves from the Settlement Class by submitting a request for exclusion that was accepted by the Court.
 See FAQ 13.

 PLEASE READ THE NOTICE CAREFULLY TO DETERMINE WHETHER YOU ARE A SETTLEMENT CLASS MEMBER AND WHETHER YOU WILL BE ENTITLED TO RECEIVE PROCEEDS FROM THE SETTLEMENT.

 Yes.
 You are not a member of the Settlement Class if you did not purchase or otherwise acquire Bradesco PADS during the period from August 8, 2014 through July 27, 2016, inclusive.
-If you purchased or otherwise acquired Bradesco PADS some other time, or did not purchase or qcquire Bradesco PADS at all, you are not included within the Settlement Class.
+If you purchased or otherwise acquired Bradesco PADS some other time, or did not purchase or acquire Bradesco PADS at all, you are not included within the Settlement Class.

 You are also not a member of the Settlement Class if you are one of the persons or entities that are specifically excluded from the Settlement Class (see FAQ 5).Back To Top